OperationalizingAI/DevOpsGAIWorkshop/README.md

 os.environ['LANGSMITH_API_KEY'] = langsmith_api_key
 ```

-### 7) Chnunking and Embeddings Labs
-Use chunking and embeddings examples that were usied in the demos

-- **GenAI-Workshop-Demo1.ipynb** - Using Gradio to demonstrate chunking/ebeddings for Deming’s Journey to Profound Knowledge
-- **GenAI-Workshop-Demo2.ipynb** - Using Embeddings to test Cosine Similarities
-- **GenAI-Workshop-Demo3.ipynb** - Chunking, Embedding, and Search (OpenContext Markdown)
-  - For Sagemaker remove all google installs
-  - You need to use AWS Secrets Manager for Sagemaker
-  - unzip catalog-yaml-format-20240309T155111Z-001.zip
-  - You need to change directory_path = '/home/ec2-user/SageMaker/DevOpsGAIWorkshop/catalog-yaml-format'
-- **GenAI-Workshop-Demo4.ipynb** - Open Context Documentaion Loader
-  - You need to use AWS Secrets Manager for Sagemaker
-  - Change all directory paths (each example) to '/home/ec2-user/SageMaker/DevOpsGAIWorkshop/catalog-yaml-format'

-Optional Lab

-- **GenAI-Workshop-Demo5.ipynb** - Cosine Similarity from Atlas Vector Search
-  - For Sagemaker remove all google installs
-  - You need to use AWS Secrets Manager for Sagemaker
-  - Need to upate the AtlasClient.py code (see instructor)

 ### 8) Evaluation Labs
 Using Pheonix Arize andLangsmith, we will look at different thinking strategies to analyze optimal relevance and similarity queries.